Cities work best when everyone can get around, but for too long Detroit and its surrounding suburbs have focused on moving cars instead of people.

 Despite dozens of attempts to change the law over the decades, Michigan didn’t allow metropolitan areas to have RTAs until 2012.
 That year, MEC and allies played a lead role in convincing state lawmakers to authorize the creation of an RTA for Southeast Michigan.
 We also helped form a coalition to educate residents, businesses and other community leaders of the myriad of benefits of coordinated, region-wide transit.

 In November 2016, the RTA put a revenue proposal on the ballot in its four-county service territory— Wayne, Oakland, Macomb, and Washtenaw.
 If approved, the millage would have provided ten years of funding to kickstart the RTA’s vision.
-Unfortunately, it came up just short at the polls, losing by less than 1% of the vote, but with an eye towards the 2018 election we are reorganizing and ramping up efforts to fund the RTA so it can achieve its critical mission.
+Unfortunately, it came up just short at the polls, losing by less than 1% of the vote, but we have since reorganized and refined efforts to achieve regional transit in southeast Michigan.

 Transit as an Issue of Environmental Justice